lozlette/city-spot/README.md

 City Spot is a social platform for travellers to showcase their recent trips.
 This is done by generating a 'post' on a city's show page, which includes:

-* an uploaded image.
+* an uploaded image
-* a brief summary of their experience/caption relating to their image.
+* a brief summary of their experience/caption relating to their image

 To increase interactivity amongst the travellers, users can also:

 * add a comment to the post
 * 'like' the post

-10 Posts with highest amounts of likes in the database will be featured on a popular posts page, where they are ordered from the most likes.
+10 Posts with highest amounts of likes in the database will be featured on a popular posts page, where they are ordered with the descending likes.
 The number of 'likes' are shown on the post to visually display this popularity ranking on the page.
 The users are also able to 'like' the posts they see on that page, and will be navigated to the city's show page if they click on the post.

 As well as the posts, the city show pages also include: